zenml-io/zenml/docs/book/component-guide/container-registries/gcp.md

 the [stack registration wizard](../../how-to/stack-deployment/register-a-cloud-stack.md), or [the ZenML GCP Terraform module](../../how-to/stack-deployment/deploy-a-cloud-stack-with-terraform.md) for a shortcut on how to deploy & register this stack component.

-You can also consider using [our sister mlstacks project](https://mlstacks.zenml.io), which helps you to quickly set up infrastructure using Terraform.
 {% endhint %}

 When using the Google Artifact Registry, you need to:

 * enable it [here](https://console.cloud.google.com/marketplace/product/google/artifactregistry.googleapis.com)
 * go [here](https://console.cloud.google.com/artifacts) and create a `Docker` repository.

-{% hint style="info" %}
-We have provided a set of Terraform-based recipes to quickly provision popular combinations of MLOps tools.
-More information about these recipes can be found in the [MLOps Stack Recipes](https://github.com/zenml-io/mlstacks).
-{% endhint %}

 ## How to find the registry URI